jimbateson7/https-claudiadecarlo.com-/src/en/services/foundation-programme-reset-reconnect.md

 ---
 layout: page.html
 order: 3
-title: Reset & Reconnect
+title: 21 Days to Reconnect
 cardImage: /static/uploads/img_0118-copy.jpeg
 summary: >-
-  A powerful 21-Day jumpstart to reclaim your energy, reconnect with your body, and build momentum toward lasting transformation.
+  A powerful 21-day start to help you regain your energy, reconnect with yourself, and build the momentum needed for real and lasting change.

-  For those who are not quite ready for the full 12-week journey, but know something needs to shift.

-  You know the weight isn’t just physical.

-  You’ve tried diets and willpower - it didn’t work.

-  You feel disconnected, reactive, or out of sync with yourself.

-  You want clarity and momentum before committing to the full 12-week programme.
+  This program is for people who know something needs to shift, but don’t quite know where to start.
+If you’ve tried to do it on your own, if you feel disconnected, reactive, or stuck in cycles of self-pressure, this is your first step toward breaking free.

+  You’ll begin to create sustainable habits with more clarity, purpose, and ease—without falling into extremes or impossible expectations.

+  It’s a safe space to transform your relationship with yourself and start building change from the inside out.
 showLink: true
 linkText: Find out more
 showContactForm: false
 ---
-## What it does
+## **What it does:**

-* Helps you break the surface-level cycle of control and guilt.
-* Lays the neuroscience-based foundation for habit change.
-* Starts to reconnect you with your body, not from pressure, but from presence.
+I’ll guide you to break out of the superficial cycle of control, guilt, and self-pressure.
+Together, we’ll lay the foundations—supported by neuroscience—for long-term habit change, helping you reconnect with yourself from a place of presence, not pressure.

-* Helps you experience early wins so you're not overwhelmed or stuck in all-or-nothing thinking.
+You’ll experience small early wins, so you don’t feel overwhelmed or stuck in all-or-nothing thinking.
+You’ll also become more aware of your emotional triggers and subconscious patterns, using practical tools from day one.
-* Brings awareness to emotional triggers and subconscious patterns with tools you can start applying right away.

-You don’t need to be “ready” for the full transformation.
-You just need a safe place to start.
+If you don’t feel “ready” for a full transformation yet, this is a safe and effective starting point.

-## Who it's for

-* You know the weight isn’t just physical.
-* You’ve tried diets and willpower - it didn’t work.
-* You feel disconnected, reactive, or out of sync with yourself.
-* You want clarity and momentum before committing to the full 12-week programme.
+## **Who it’s for:**

+This program is for you if you know something needs to change, but you’re unsure where to begin.

+It’s for anyone who wants to reconnect, find clarity, and build new habits from a place of self-compassion—not self-punishment.

-## Includes
+## **Includes:**

-* 3x private 1:1 coaching sessions
-* Telegram group support for 21 days (or optional email check-ins if you want to keep it lighter)
+Three private 1:1 coaching sessions and 21 days of Telegram group support—or, if you prefer a lighter approach, you can choose to receive guidance and inspiration via email.

-## Investment
+## **Investment:**

-Beta price: £376\
-(*Full launch price: £*757)
+Beta price: £376 (*Full launch price: £757)

-**Option to upgrade into the 12-week Reclaim your Body with your Mind programme with discount applied** if you join within 10 days of completion.\
+If you decide to upgrade to the full 12-week program “Reclaim Your Body with Your Mind” within 10 days of completing this program, you’ll receive a special discount.

-\
-I offer a *FREE Discovery Call* - a high-value coaching session in itself - to help you decide if this programme is the right fit for you.
+I offer a free call to help you decide if this program is right for you.

-<a href="https://claudiadecarlo.zohobookings.eu/#/240577000000038054" rel="noopener noreferrer" class="btn" target="_blank">Book a Free Discovery Call <span class="sr-only">opens in a new tab</span></a>